Understanding the trends of Claim Settlement Ratio Claim settlement rati...

 Life Insurance Premiums

-All premiums paid towards Life Insurance Policies are eligible for income tax deduction under section 80C of Indian Income Tax Act.
-Life Insurance Premiums paid till Rs 1,00,000 each year is eligible for 80C Tax Benefit and the same cannot be surrendered within 3 years of Policy Inception.
+All premiums paid towards Life Insurance Policies are eligible for income tax deduction under section 80C of the Indian Income Tax Act.
+Life Insurance Premiums paid to Rs 1,00,000 each year are eligible for 80C Tax Benefit and the same cannot be surrendered within 3 years of Policy Inception.

 Under Life Insurance, one can choose to invest in

-All of them qualify as Life Insurance Policy and the premiums are exempted from Income Tax Benefit.
+All of them qualify as Life Insurance Policies and the premiums are exempted from Income Tax Benefits.

 Pension Fund